 A key input into the Electric Vehicle Action Plan was a targeted consultation undertaken by the state government from May to August 2019.

 Frequently asked questions

-Non plug-in hybrid models, which cannot be charged from an external electricity supply, are outside the scope of the action plan.
+Non plug-in hybrid models, which cannot be charged from an external electricity supply, are outside the scope of the plan.

 The Electric Vehicle Council provides up to date information on electric vehicles in Australia, including available models, cost calculators, charging options and more.

 The Australian Electric Vehicle Association also has a range of resources about buying and charging electric vehicles, and provides periodic events where community members can test drive a range of vehicles.

 Current charging locations across Australia and overseas can be found by searching online via your preferred search engine or smart phone app.

 The South Australian government is investing $13.4 million to leverage a further $25 million in private investment to ensure deployment of a statewide, public, fast-charging network.
 Regional sites will be prioritised.

 While the upfront purchase price may be higher, the overall cost of owning the vehicle will be lower due to significantly lower ‘fuel’, servicing and maintenance costs of electric vehicles.